bennetyee/puzzle_stick_cutting/AccidentPreventionYesIReallyWantToSeeIt/Solution.md

 Next, let us consider what has to occur if we are to _not_ be able to form a triangle.
-In order for the triangle inequality to be violated, one of the sticks must be of length 1/2 (plus 𝜀 > 0) -- the remaining two sticks, however the remaining material is to be distributed between them, cannot close the gap.
+In order for the triangle inequality to be violated, one of the sticks must be of length 1/2 plus 𝜀 or longer -- the remaining two sticks, however the remaining material is to be distributed between them, cannot close the gap.

 Suppose in addition to the stick being cut A we had an auxillary stick B such that the length of B is exactly half that of A.  After we make